GAUZ Investors Have Opportunity to Lead Gauzy Ltd. Securities Fraud Lawsuit

 News provided byTHE ROSEN LAW FIRM, P. A.

-Why: Rosen Law Firm, a global investor rights law firm, announces a class action lawsuit on behalf of purchasers of securities of Gauzy Ltd. (NASDAQ: GAUZ) between March 11, 2025 and November 13, 2025.
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than February 6, 2026.
+Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Gauzy Ltd. (NASDAQ: GAUZ) between March 11, 2025 and November 13, 2025, both dates inclusive (the "Class Period"), of the important February 6, 2026 lead plaintiff deadline.

 So what: If you purchased Gauzy securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.